pinobatch/little-things-gb/gbpng/README.md

 have Make and Coreutils.

 Though the example ROM displays the same pixels as the PNG embedded into it, this need not be the case.
-The example code *does not* decode the PNG file.
+This Game Boy program does not decode the PNG file.
 The image is stored in two different compression formats: PNG and one the GB can decode time-efficiently.
 An easy change is to make them different pictures.
 The `pngfile`